c4tk/c4tk/src/content/events/austin/2014/about.md

   <div class="row">
     <div class="6u">
       <section>
         <header>
           <h3>SOCIAL JUSTICE</h3>
         </header>
         <p>How can technology alleviate the social maladies that oppress so many?
 How can you help knock off a little corner of darkness?

+Here’s a chance to work with non-profits to create apps to rescue victims of human trafficking across the world, buld technologies to combat poverty, lift the fatherless, release the oppressed, heal the sick, and feed the hungry.
     </div>
     <div class="6u">
       <section>